DEFRA/sroc-charging-module-api/README.md

 You should see a new terminal open up and [Docker Compose](https://docs.docker.com/compose/) begin to start building the images.
 Once that is done it will switch to running the API in docker.

-### Prep the database
+### Prep the databases

-The database is automatically created but you still need to run migrations and seed it.
-Again using the command palette and the **Run test task** option, find and select **🗄️ DB (CMA)**.
+The main database is automatically created but the 'test' database is not.
+Plus both need the [DB migrations](/db/migrations) to be run against them, and the main database needs to be [seeded](/db/seeds).

-The API should now be ready to use.

-### Prep for testing

-Before we can run any tests the 'test' database needs to be created and migrations run against it.
-Using the command palette and the **Run test task** option, find and select **🗄️✅ DB TEST (CMA)**.
+The good news is all this is automated.
+Again, using the command palette and the **Run test task** option find and select **🗄️ DB (CMA)**.
+It will setup both databases and leave the API ready for use.

-This will both create the test database and run migrations against it.
-It is also safe to run repeatedly should you need to rebuild it.
+> You can also use this same command to reset the databases at anytime

 ### Non-vscode users